 “The findings from the study by Bramante and colleagues are profound and potentially landmark on two distinct counts,” Dr. Faust wrote.
 “First, to our knowledge, this is the first high-quality evidence from a randomised controlled trial to show that the incidence of long COVID can be reduced by a medical intervention, metformin—an inexpensive treatment with which clinicians have ample experience.
 Second, the authors have, perhaps inadvertently, made an important contribution to medical epistemology.
 If a new disease has been sufficiently well characterised by clinicians so that it can be successfully modified by a therapy compared with placebo, then the entity must, from a practical standpoint, truly exist.
 Put differently, a treatment can only be effective if there is something to treat.”

 The exciting news was picked up by media outlets across the globe in major markets and local publications.
-Coverage began when the pre-print was made public in December, 2022 (including significant coverage in The Atlantic and Time) and now that the peer-reviewed paper has been published (see US News & World Report, Yahoo, New Scientist, BMJ, and MSN.com).
+Coverage began when the pre-print was made public in December, 2022 (including significant coverage in The Atlantic and Time) and now that the peer-reviewed paper has been published (see US News & World Report, Yahoo, New Scientist, and BMJ).
 Large international markets in India and China also followed the results.
 The Parsemus Foundation is proud to have supported the COVID-OUT clinical trial.

 “We hope the U.S. and other nations update their guidelines to include metformin as a treatment option for people with COVID-19,” Elaine Lissner, founder and trustee of the Parsemus Foundation, said.